finos/rune-python-generator/README.md

 # Rune Python Generator

+*Rune Python Generator* - the generator enables creation of Python from [Rune](https://github.com/finos/rune-dsl).
+It supports the full Rune type syntax, and, as described in [EXPRESSION_SUPPORT.md](./EXPRESSION_SUPPORT.md), expression coverage is comprehensive.
+The generator does not yet fully implement function generation.

-This repository creates a generator that will produce Python from a model developed using [Rune](https://github.com/finos/rune-dsl).
-The generated Python relies upon the [RunePythonRuntime]() library.
+The generated Python relies upon the [RunePythonRuntime](https://github.com/regnosys/rune-python-runtime) library and requires Python version 3.11+.

+## Release Notes
+The features of the current version can be found in the [release notes](./RELEASE.md)

 **Continuous Integration:**

-*Rune Python Generator* - the generator supports creation of Python for the full Rune type syntax, and, as described in [EXPRESSION_SUPPORT.md](./EXPRESSION_SUPPORT.md), expression coverage is comprehensive.
-The generator does not yet fully implement function generation.

-The Python package requires Python version 3.11+.

 ## Repository Organization